 CFO responsibilities vary depending on revenue size and industry; however, there are common traits that underpin the role.

-Financial strategy; cash flow management; interpretation of financial statements; financial planning, and regulatory compliance (tax or audit) coupled with compliance management are part of their primary responsibility.
-One should add strategic planning, as this is increasingly important in a volatile environment and advisory to other executives and the entire organisation.
+Financial strategy, cash flow management, interpretation of financial statements, financial planning, and regulatory compliance (tax or audit) coupled with compliance management are part of their primary responsibilities.
+One should add strategic planning, as this is increasingly important in a volatile environment and is advisory to other executives and the entire organisation.

-The growth in the importance of ESG (Environmental, Social and Governance) positions may also place CFOs in roles that traditionally may fall under investor relations or legal department heads and provide exposure and skills that, in the recent past, were outside their armour.
+The growth in the importance of ESG (environmental, Social and governance) positions may also place CFOs in roles that traditionally fall under investor relations or legal department heads and provide exposure and skills that, in the recent past, were outside their armour.

-As the gatekeeper of financial data, it often falls on the CFO’s shoulders to execute the digital or economic transformation.
+As the gatekeeper of financial data, it often falls on the CFO’s shoulders to execute a digital or economic transformation.
 This role in the past went to IT or business systems heads.

 As outlined in the section below, the modern CFO differs significantly from the 20th-century CFO.

 Gone are the days when preparing and commenting on financial statements were seen as the crucial role of a CFO.

 The expectations of a modern CFO are more significant than ever, which is why it is an enriching career.